GoogleCloudPlatform/python-docs-samples/appengine/standard/sparkpost/README.md

 ### Running Locally

-1. Run the service using the Google Cloud SDK dev app server:
+1. Run the app using the Google Cloud SDK dev app server:
     ```sh
     $GCLOUD_SDK/bin/dev_appserver.py app.yaml
     ```

-1. Visit the service in your browser: [http://localhost:8080/](http://localhost:8080/)
+1. Visit the app in your browser: [http://localhost:8080/](http://localhost:8080/)

-## Deploying To Google App Engine
+### Deploying To Google App Engine

 1. Deploy the app and dependencies to your Google Cloud project:
     ```sh
     gcloud app deploy
     ```

-1. Visit the app in your browser: `https://your-app-id.appspot.com/`
+1. Visit the app in your browser:

-Note: you can find your app ID from the output of `gcloud app describe`.
+    ```sh
+    gcloud app browse
+    ```

 ### Running The Tests